jadecobra/python_tdd_exercises/source/functions/index.rst

         return 'something'
         return None

   the terminal_ still shows the same :ref:`AssertionError<what causes AssertionError?>` because the `return statement`_ is the last thing to run in a :ref:`function<what is a function?>`, which means the second `return statement`_ will never run.
-It is not reachable (this is called dead code)
+It is not reachable (this is called dead code).

   ..
 TIP::